Language of God

 Electrons bouncing erratically off ZPE on their orbital track, probably explains the “Uncertainty Principle” of quantum physics and the slowing.

-Electrons are moving slower, so calculations of age based on atomic decay need extreme revision.
+Electrons are moving slower, so calculations of age based on linear atomic decay need extreme revision.

 We are simply peering thru a longer tail-light beam as the once-close stars travel away.
 The light appears redder because the lower-energy photons were redder, not a Doppler effect as suggested by Hubble’s red-shift.
 We cannot observe light from outside the beam because it always heads directly toward us.
 The speed is relative to our own speed.